 Dip Belts aren't just for dips.

 Its name suggests it’s just for upper-body exercises, but a Dip Belt is a small, easy-to-use, inexpensive full-body blaster.
+If you’re wondering how to use a dip belt beyond the basics, you’re in the right place.

 Here’s a closer look at this often-underrated piece of equipment and how you can get the most out of it.
 Hint: It’s way more than just dips.

-What is a Dip Belt?
+What Is a Dip Belt

-Weighted Bodyweight Exercises with a Dip Belt
+Weighted Bodyweight Exercises

 When bodyweight exercises, like pull-ups and dips, start feeling too easy, slip into a Dip Belt (it takes seconds), connect to a weight plate, kettlebell, or even a dumbbell (the latter takes a little finessing, but it’s doable), and instantly level up your workout.
+If you’ve asked how to use a dip belt to progress calisthenics, this is it: progressive loading with a weighted dip belt.

-- Weighted dips on a Dip Attachment.
+- Weighted dips on a Dip Attachment

 - Weighted pull-ups, chin-ups, and muscle-ups.
 If you can do more than 10 reps without weight, throw on a load, my (gender-neutral) dude.